jeevanSF3855/pxt/docs/extensions/naming-conventions.md

 }
 ```

 * Place all your code under a namespace to avoid name collisions.
 Name collisions are avoided this way if a similar API name is in a different namespace.
-So, ``myNamespace.myFunction()`` and ``otherNampespace.myFunction()`` are both unique.
+So, ``myNamespace.myFunction()`` and ``otherNamespace.myFunction()`` are both unique.
 Enums can be left in the global namespace with a proper prefix in the name to keep them unique.

 ```typescript
 export enum UniquePrefixMyEnum {